WLDR-FM: History

 In the 1980s, WLDR changed its name to "Sunny 102" to update the station's image.
+At the time, it had an adult contemporary music format.

 Throughout the 1990s, WLDR was part of a dying breed: one-station owners.
 Also, in the age of 24-hour formats, the station signed on at 5 a.m. and signed off at 1 a.m.
 Although the station promoted a 'family-friendly' image, the station would play a few alternative rock artists, such as Red Hot Chili Peppers and U2.
 However, the station was losing a lot of listeners to Trish MacDonald-Garber's WLXT/Lite 96.
 Starting in the late 1990s, Wiitala, who was in his sixties, was taking offers for WLDR.
 In 2000, he sold WLDR to Roy Henderson and his Fort Bend Broadcasting Group, who maintained WLDR's AC format, but changed the station's named from Sunny 102 to Sunny 101.9.

 Before he sold WLDR to Henderson, Wiitala allowed WLDR to remain on the air 24 hours, thanks to a new automated hard drive system.
 The station also started airing the syndicated Delilah show.

 When Henderson purchased WLDR, he also purchased several other stations, such as WOUF 92.1 (Beulah), which simulcasts WLDR-FM, WBNZ 99.3 (Frankfort) and WCUZ 100.1 (Bear Lake) with the intention to move the stations closer to Traverse City and boost their power.
 The move would also allow Henderson to develop new formats for northern Michigan radio, like he did in Texas with his popular "Texas Rebel Radio" format.
 Because of objections from other broadcasters, many of the moves never happened, although WOUF has moved to 92.3 and boosted power to 50 kW.